Hot Condition Now? Humana Inc. (HUM)

-Humana Inc. (HUM) traded 362665 shares on FRIDAY trading session and observed an average volume with 985.29K shares.
-The stock acknowledged active focus on shares in the Friday trading session.
-HUM disclosed a change of 0.38% and its listed share value at $371 in the recent trade transaction.
+Humana Inc. (HUM) traded 557300 shares on hands and observed an average volume with 958.16K shares.
+The stock acknowledged active focus on shares in the Tuesday trading session.
+HUM disclosed a change of -0.34% and its listed share value at $366.52 in the recent trade transaction (Dec 31, 2019).
 This company belong to USA Country and part of Healthcare sector.
-It has a market capitalization of $49.46B.
+It has a market capitalization of $48.86B.
 Using market capitalization to display company size because this is basic factor of different characteristics to develop the investors’ interests including risk.

 VOLATILITY ANALYSIS: